What is International Humanitarian Law?

 Women

 It is recognized that women face increased risks during armed conflict.
-These risks include sexual and gender-based violence; negative health consequences, especially during pregnancy; and additional difficulties providing for and caring for family including elderly family members and young children.
-International humanitarian law protects against sexual violence and requires that needs of nursing and pregnant mothers are considered.
-Female combatants who are no longer participating in hostilities are afforded the same protections as men under international humanitarian law.
+These risks include sexual and gender-based violence, negative health consequences, especially during pregnancy; and additional difficulties providing for and caring for their family including elderly family members and young children.
+International Humanitarian Law protects against sexual violence and requires that needs of nursing and pregnant mothers are considered.
+Female combatants who are no longer participating in hostilities are afforded the same protections as men under International Humanitarian Law.
 However, women prisoners of war are afforded additional protection through the provision of separate detention quarters for female detainees.

 Internally displaced persons